KamillB/IoTRPI/README.md

 # IoTRPI
-# Python scripts for Raspberry Pi 3 to get temperature value and image and POST them on IoT server
+# Django server to handle incomming controll messages, can start/stop sending temperature and image, register on server and change its registration key